"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 "All right, we've got it; now, what'll we do with it?"

-Over generations, energetic blueprint of original 78-year service-grounded stewardship by Stewart family faded away...to the point place began attracting a series of inappropriate stewards with wonky, profit-minded, and/or private-use intentions that never panned out.
+Over generations, the energetic blueprint of the original 78-year, service-grounded stewardship by the Stewart family has faded away.
+It's apparently still sensed only by true believers in simple natural living and holistic healing...to the point that the place started attracting a series of inappropriate stewards with wonky, profit-minded, and/or private-use intentions that never pan out.

-For one obvious reason: powerful medicine land resonates only with, and supports, stewards who mindfully pursue purifying, healing, and rejuvenation...those revering nature's powerful medicine and wanting to freely share it in genuine service with public aching for healing.
-And, in long run, causes only heartbreak, chaos, and busted fantasies for any other use.
+And for obvious good reason: sacred medicine land resonates only with and supports stewards who mindfully pursue purifying, healing, and rejuvenation...those revering nature's medicine and wanting to freely share it in genuine service with any and all seeking healing and rejuvenation.
+And, in long run, it causes only chaos, financial hardship, and busted fantasies for ANY other use.

-Time has proven over and over that anything short of working hand in hand with nature and freely sharing blessings of special healing land is like spitting in the wind.
+Time has proven repeatedly that anything short of working hand in hand with nature and freely sharing the blessings of extraordinary land and waters for the greater good of humanity is a doomed effort...like spitting in the wind.

-Especially that of newbies knowing no different...perhaps most especially upscale, "cultivated" visitors, into charming exclusive resorts with over-solicitous, prim-and-proper, no-nonsense service...rather than former, trey distasteful, hippie-ish help-yourself-and-welcome, clothing-optional spa purification and rejuvenation scene, thank you very much.
+Especially that of newbies, knowing no different...perhaps most especially upscale, "cultivated" visitors, into charming exclusive resorts with over-solicitous, prim-and-proper, no-nonsense service; or own affiliated groups, into super-structured, new-age-tinged teaching programs -- so weirdly overlaid with old-age bourgeois, guilt-based morality and dry, over-intellectualized approach -- rather than former, trey distasteful, hippie-ish help-yourself-and-welcome, clothing-optional spa purification, healing, and rejuvenation scene, thank you very much.

-This, again, in hopes of offsetting purchase investment and not inconsiderable operating expenses.
-(Some $77. every day of year is needed now just to cover annual county property taxes.)
-One wonders, again, if they hadn't perhaps finagled a tax write-off somehow against another, successful, branch of international outfit or that of one of co-owners', thus having no worries about losing patronage of once-dedicated visitors in droves as they did.
-Or took out second mortgages on home or land holding to meet purchase price, optimistic that changes would be eagerly embraced by public and now freaking on reality check.
+This, again, in hopes of offsetting $2.6 million purchase investment and not inconsiderable ongoing operating expenses.
+(Some $77. each day of year's needed now just to cover annual county property taxes.)
+One wonders, again, if they hadn't perhaps finagled a tax write-off somehow against another, successful branch of international outfit or that of one of co-owners', thus having no worries about losing in droves patronage of once-dedicated repeat visitors.
+Or, an opposite possibility, took out second mortgages on homes or other land holdings to meet purchase price, optimistic that changes would be embraced by greater public, and now are freaking out on gnarly reality check.

-In any event... misguided changes tragically erased former wild, beautiful -- often free-flowing, at times holy-stoned -- energy of place.
-Energy that over decades made it a favorite place for countless global sojourners on nature-friendly, life-affirming paths who were lured to the magic of Mt.
+In any event... misguided changes have tragically erased former wild, beautiful -- often free-flowing, at times holy-stoned -- energy of place.
+Energy that over recent decades had made it a favorite place for countless global sojourners on nature-friendly, life-affirming paths and pulled to the magic of Mt.
 Shasta region.

-Despite owner groups' own attraction to realm, having done many workshops there in years past themselves, outfit's specialized exclusive focus and conservative lifestyle struck true-blue fans as at egregiously depressing odds with place's former spirit... one fitfully open-minded despite constant profit preoccupation by management and owner, bohemian spirit of place enduring despite it all...and one certainly absent any limiting doctrinaire mindset like now weighing down realm's former lighthearted spirit like a ton of bricks.
+Despite owner groups' own attraction to realm, having done many workshops there in years past themselves, outfit's specialized exclusive focus and conservative mindset struck true-blue fans as being at egregiously depressing odds with place's abiding spirit... one until recently, at least fitfully open-minded despite constant profit preoccupation by management, bohemian spirit of place enduring...one absent any limiting doctrinaire mindset as now weighs down realm's former lighthearted spirit like a ton of bricks.

-Cynical thinking might view recent efforts as trying to cram wild, infinite God force into box for three-dimensional clinical analysis and packaged, monetized promulgation.
+Cynics might view efforts as trying to cram the wild, infinite Great Mystery force into box for three-dimensional clinical analysis and packaged, monetized promulgation.

 Their site proclaimed, "Our intention is the Spirit to be always present in each of our actions."
-Talk about your serious spiritual-reality disconnect.
-Why did saying, "The road to hell is paved with good intentions", so readily come to mind?
+Talk about your spiritual-reality disconnect.
+Why does the saying, "The road to hell is paved with good intentions", so readily come to mind?

 Pumping hot air